qitab/bazelisp/README.md

 executable (same name as the target).

-If the flag `--//:additional_dynamic_load_outputs` is passed, `OutputGroupInfo` has the following additoinal fields:
+If the flag `--//:additional_dynamic_load_outputs` is passed, `OutputGroupInfo` has the following additional fields:

 *   `deps_manifest` additionally contains a plaintext representation of the target's transitive Lisp features (prefixed with `feature:`) and transitive